Robust Wasserstein barycenter: Computation algorithms

-\textbf{Remark 4.3} Given an arbitrary discrete probability measure $\nu$, we set $\nu_0 = \nu_{p}^{(\lambda)}, \nu_k = b\left(\nu_{k-1}\right),k=1,2,\dots$, then we can have $ f\left(\nu_{p}^{(\lambda)}\right) \geq f\left(\nu_1\right) \geq f\left(\nu_2\right) \geq \dots \geq 0$.
+\textbf{Remark 4.3} Given an arbitrary discrete probability measure $\nu$, we set $\nu_0 = \nu_{p}^{(\lambda)}, \nu_1 = b(\nu_0), \nu_k = b(b^*\left(\nu_{k-2}\right)),k=2,3,\dots$, then we can have $ f\left(\nu_{p}^{(\lambda)}\right) \geq f\left(\nu_1\right) \geq f\left(\nu_2\right) \geq \dots \geq 0$.
 Moreover, $\{f\left(\nu_k\right)\}$ converges by the monotone bounded convergence theorem.

-Since the RWB is a special case of the WB, many fixed-support algorithms of WB---including Iterative Bregman Projections (IBP)\cite{IBP}---can be adapted to the RWB.
 According to Theorem~\ref{reduce_f}, replacing the measure $\nu_p^{(\lambda)}$ obtained by any fixed-support algorithm with $b(\nu_p^{(\lambda)})$ can reduce the sum of robust Wasserstein distances between the barycenter and input distributions.
 Additionally, it is clear that the conclusions in this section apply not only to the robust Wasserstein space but also to other Wasserstein spaces.
 Algorithm~\ref{alg:free} provides the pseudocode of the free-support method.

+Furthermore, since the RWB is a special instance of standard WB, various fixed-support WB solvers can be readily adapted within our flexible free-support framework for diverse practical scenarios.
+Specifically, IBP \cite{IBP} and exact linear programming directly yield the optimal transport plan matrices $\Pi^{i}$.
+Based on the derived optimal transport plans, we can not only update the support points but also directly compute the total transportation cost in Step 2 of Algorithm~\ref{alg:free}.
+In practical implementations, we terminate the iteration once either the total transportation cost or the support points converge, where the specific error threshold can be set according to practical numerical demands.

+It is clear that Equation~\eqref{eq.support} essentially solves the weighted $p$-th order barycenter problem with respect to $c^{(\lambda)}$.
+When $c^{(\lambda)}$ denotes the truncated Euclidean distance, support points can be updated via the block coordinate descent framework in \cite{BCD} or the subgradient descent method.
+For initialization, we can randomly sample support points from given input distributions.